wirtnetwork/docs/docs/README.md

 ### So who is Wirt for?

 - Everyone who has digital services in their home and wants to acces them while on the go.
-- Everyone who wants to set up a Wireguard network, but is overwhelmed by all the technicalities in setting it up correctly.
+- Everyone who wants to set up a WireGuard® network, but is overwhelmed by all the technicalities in setting it up correctly.

 Hopefully **Wirt** can help you stay safe!